mcu-tools/mcuboot/boot/cypress/MCUBootApp/MCUBootApp.md

 `#define MCUBOOT_OVERWRITE_ONLY 1`

-This flag's value is set in an auto-generated `flashmap.mk` file per flash map used.
+This flag's value is set in an auto-generated `memorymap.mk` file per flash map used.
 There is no need to pass it manually.

 In Overwrite-only mode, MCUBootApp first checks if any upgrade image is present in the secondary slot(s), then validates the digital signature of the upgrade image in the secondary slot(s).
 If validation is successful, MCUBootApp starts copying the secondary slot content to the primary slot.
 After the copy is done, MCUBootApp starts the upgrade image execution from the primary slot.